MarcisGailitis/GCP---Associate-Cloud-Engineer/2 Essential Google Cloud Infrastructure -  Foundation.md

 ### 3.01.
 Overview

-Virtual Network = GCP uses a software-defined network that is built on a global fiber infrastructure.
-Thinking about resources as services, instead of a hardware, will help you understand the available options.
+Virtual Network = GCP uses a software-defined network that is built on global fiber infrastructure.
+Thinking about resources as services, instead of hardware, will help you understand the available options.

 GCP consists of: